ranbureand/sitefolio/_posts/2023-12-28-the-flow-of-time-in-the-language-of-comics.markdown

 we can conclude that the entire sequence spans a time of more or less ∼50 seconds.

-As mentioned before, we should consider that these ∼50 seconds are not a product of just the sequence of pages in itself, but rather the outcome of mixing the two principles `space = time` (at the level of pages, panels, and elements) and `time ↔ reading` in different quantities.
+As mentioned before, we should always keep in mind that these ∼50 seconds are not a product of just the sequence of pages in itself, but rather the outcome of mixing the two principles `space = time` (at the level of pages, panels, and elements) and `time ↔ reading` in different quantities.

 ### Sequence of panels